mike14747/rmlbb2/docs/schemaValidation.md

             },
             posts: {
                 bsonType: 'int',
-                description: 'must be an integer with a value of at least 0 and is required',
+                description: 'must be a non-negative integer and is required',
                 minimum: 0
             },
             registeredDate: {